Chart Color Schemes

 Cultural Diversity

-Parmelia - Orelia was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Parmelia - Orelia was found to be above average when compared nationally for a number of language and cultural background related metrics

-Parmelia-Orelia has a higher cultural diversity than most local areas, with 16.8% of residents speaking a language other than English at home and 33.1% born overseas.
-Christianity is the predominant religion in Parmelia-Orelia, accounting for 41.6% of its population.
-Islam is slightly overrepresented compared to Greater Perth, making up 1.7% versus 1.8%.
+Parmelia-Orelia has a higher cultural diversity than most local markets, with 16.8% of its residents speaking a language other than English at home and 33.1% born overseas.
+Christianity is the predominant religion in Parmelia-Orelia, comprising 41.6% of its population.
+Islam is slightly overrepresented in Parmelia-Orelia compared to Greater Perth, with 1.7% versus 1.8%.

 Frequently Asked Questions - Diversity